keerthanmahesh/Memebook/README.md

 # Memebook
-Memebook is an Android application capable of loading some of the best memes of the early 2010s, allowing the user to add a CUSTOM TEXT, and sharing it on their social media of choice.
+Memebook is an Android application capable of loading some of the best memes of the early 2010s, allowing the user to add a _CUSTOM TEXT_, and sharing it on their social media of choice.

 ## Brief